• Skip to primary navigation

 Welcome to a world of beautiful food!

 I'm Kari, and this is where I celebrate beautiful ingredients and focus on ways to make eating more plants easier.
-Recipes are centered around whole foods and are vegan, oil-free, and mostly gluten-free.
+Recipes are centered around whole foods and are vegan, cooked without the need for oil, mostly refined sugar-free and gluten-free.
+And so delicious!

 • gluten-free